WP-Mix

 Here is a nice copy/paste .htaccess snippet to help block file-injection attacks.
 It can be added as-is to your .htaccess file to help protect against file injection and other types of malicious activity.
 This code is a not a replacement for proper data sanitization, but it does help to add another layer of security to […]

-503 Service Unavailable Headers via .htaccess
+503 Service Unavailable Headers via PHP

 Redirect old domain to new domain